 PLATFORM

-is a multi-dimensional space created by Koura-Rosy Kane, bringing together a creative lab and a magazine dedicated to emerging and alternative fashions.
-Through PLATFORM, she builds bridges between creative strategy, foresight, research, forecasting and visual storytelling, in order to rethink narratives and representations within the fashion industry.
+PLATFORM is a multidimensional space created by Koura-Rosy Kane that combines a creative lab with a magazine dedicated to emerging and alternative fashion trends.
+Through PLATFORM, she bridges the gaps between creative strategy, foresight, research, forecasting, and visual storytelling to rethink narratives and representations within the fashion industry.

 Platform #2